scijava/scijava/imagej/imagej-ops2-tutorial/docs/OpCurrency.md

 ## Element-wise Ops

 Simple pixel-wise operations like addition, inversion, and more can be written on a single pixel (i.e. `RealType`) - therefore, ImageJ Ops2 takes care to automagically adapt pixel-wise Ops across a wide variety of image types.
-Therefore, if you would like to write a pixel-wise Op, we recommend the following structure.
+If you would like to write a pixel-wise Op, we recommend the following structure.

 ```java